MathildeTrendy/CLI-2/README.md

-# CLI-2 - Automatic generated changelog
+# CLI-2 - Automatically generated changelog
 Tool that automatically generates a changelog based on Git commit messages